Labour says Sunak’s TV interview on D-Day was ‘dereliction of duty’

 Labour has accused Rishi Sunak of a “dereliction of duty” after he gave a TV interview about the election while missing a major international ceremony to mark the 80th anniversary of D-Day.

-He had spoken earlier in the programme to pay tribute to veterans but returned to Britain before the ceremony was over, while his rival Sir Keir remained alongside Joe Biden, Emmanuel Macron and the Prince of Wales.
+He had appeared in Normandy earlier in the day to pay tribute to veterans but returned to Britain before the ceremony was over, while his rival Sir Keir remained alongside Joe Biden, Emmanuel Macron and the Prince of Wales.

-It later emerged that Mr Sunak had given a broadcast interview in the afternoon or evening, a clip of which was shared by broadcaster Paul Brand.
+It later emerged that Mr Sunak had given a broadcast interview on the same day, a clip of which was shared by broadcaster Paul Brand.

 Mr Brand told ITV News at Ten: “Today was the slot we were offered … we don’t know why.”